EpsilonSolutions/netscaler-command-reference/docs/cs/cs-vserver/cs-vserver.md

 <b>lbvserver</b>
 Name of the default lb vserver bound.
 Use this param for Default binding only.
 For Example: bind cs vserver cs1 -lbvserver lb1

+<b>vServer</b>
+Name of the default gslb or vpn vserver bound to CS vserver of type GSLB/VPN.
+For Example: bind cs vserver cs1 -vserver gslb1 or bind cs vserver cs1 -vserver vpn1

 <b>targetLBVserver</b>
 target vserver name.